holochain/docs-pages/src/what-is-holochain.md

 Key differences:

-* Holochain does not provide a serverless abstraction over a cloud infrastructure---in fact, there are no servers at all.
+* Holochain does not create a serverless abstraction on top of cloud servers---there are no servers at all.
 Instead, each user hosts both back end and front end code on their own device.
 * Public data is stored in a graph database engine provided by the Holochain runtime.
 * Functions are executed only when an individual user says so, and only its local state is affected.
 This state may then be optionally published to the public graph database so it can be accessed by others.
 * Back end code is typically deployed to interested users as a package of functions.
 However, a function can call another function in another package if both packages are installed on one user's device.

-### BitTorrent, Dat, Git, IPFS, Secure Scuttlebutt, and other peer-to-peer (<abbr>P2P</abbr>) or distributed web (<abbr title="distributed web">DWeb</abbr>) technologies?
+### BitTorrent, Dat, Git, GUN, IPFS, Secure Scuttlebutt, and other peer-to-peer (<abbr>P2P</abbr>) or distributed web (<abbr title="distributed web">DWeb</abbr>) technologies?

 Holochain is part of a new breed of <abbr>P2P</abbr> <abbr>DWeb</abbr> technologies.
 It shares the 'agent-centric', offline-friendly, and cryptographically secure approaches of Dat, Git, IPFS, and Secure Scuttlebutt.
 As a full application development stack with built-in assumptions about user identity, data propagation, and data retrieval, it's most similar to Secure Scuttlebutt.

 Key differences:

 * Holochain is meant for application development, whereas BitTorrent, Dat, Git, and IPFS are simply data persistence and propagation layers on which applications can be built.
-* Holochain limits which tools may be used for authoring core validation logic, whereas Secure Scuttlebutt allows developers to use their favorite languages and frameworks.
+* Holochain is opinionated about back-end languages and frameworks, whereas Secure Scuttlebutt allows developers to choose their own.
 * Holochain is optimized for persistent identity, whereas BitTorrent and IPFS allow for some anonymity.

 ### What's next?